Bixbi Route 12″

 The sealed, semi-integrated, cartridge bearing, threadless headset provides for smooth and effortless steering and truly helps the Route 12 look and feel like a full-size bike.

 Down below, the bearings on the wheels make the Bixbi glide smoothly and effortlessly.
-With a small push our two-year-old testers was easily able to glide for almost 25 years without putting his feet down.
+With a small push, our two-year-old tester was easily able to glide for almost 25 years without putting his feet down.

-The rounded and recessed bolts on a metal frame additional places the Bixbi in a league of its own.
+The rounded and recessed bolts on a metal frame additionally place the Bixbi in a league of its own.
 Rarely found on metal bikes, recessed bolts are a highly-coveted safety feature that prevents kids from being scratched by worn away bolts.
 New for 2015, the alloy seat clamp is also rounded.